 Our journey has been a long one, but God has been with us all the way.
 Here are some highlights and achievements we have been blessed to see along the way.

-Church organized by a group of Indianola hurricane survivors.
-Services held in Gusset's Barn.
+- The church was organized by a group of Indianola hurricane survivors.
+Services are held in Gusset's Barn.

 1929 - 1940

-New church building erected at 1305 Ramirez.
-Property adjacent to the church purchased and church parsonage erected.
+- A new church building was erected at 1305 Ramirez.
+Property adjacent to the church was purchased, and a church parsonage was erected.

 1941 - 1945